 - Sponsors

-The organisers thankfully understood these requirements, and they started on a massive educational drive.
+Thankfully, The organisers understood these requirements and started on a massive educational drive.
 Webinars covering the various bird groups assisted us in understanding the expected Sea-Bird species and how to identify them.
 In addition, we learned about the multiple Cetaceans we would expect to encounter:

 Identification